business loans background image

 What can I use my business loan for?

-Whether you’re applying for a bank loan, a private business loan or a government-linked facility, you’ll need a detailed plan showing:
+Whether you’re applying for a bank loan, a private business loan or a development-linked facility, you’ll need a detailed plan showing:

 • What you will spend the money on (line by line)